commercialhaskell/stack/doc/nix_integration.md

 nix:

   # false by default.
 Must be present and set to `true` to enable Nix, except on
   # NixOS where it is enabled by default (see #3938).
-You can set set it in
+You can set it in
   # your `$HOME/.stack/config.yaml` to enable Nix for all your projects without
   # having to repeat it
   enable: true